 Medicaid eligibility requirements in Utah allow qualified, low-income candidates to receive vital health care coverage.
 The process for how to qualify for Medicaid is a joint effort by the state and federal government.
 The federal government provides states with funds based on Federal Medical Assistance Percentages (FMAP).
 The states administer the guidelines to qualify for Medicaid to potential beneficiaries and offer some additional funding.
 Meeting Medicaid benefits eligibility means applicants will receive coverage that includes a variety of medical expenses such as doctor visits and prescriptions.
 However, eligibility for Medicaid relies on a broad range of factors such as income levels, legal status in the country and age.
 Find out what are the requirements for Medicaid in UT by reading through the following sections.

-Who is eligible for Medicaid in Utah?
+Who qualifies for Medicaid in Utah?

 The Utah Department of Health manages Medicaid eligibility requirements in Utah by overseeing the Medicaid application process, determining eligibility and reviewing petitions.
 Determining eligibility for Medicaid first begins with the particular situation of a potential beneficiary.
 For example, pregnant women and persons with disabilities are eligible for Medicaid program benefits, as long as they meet other qualifying criteria.
 Additionally, applicants eligible to receive Medicaid include children 18 years of age or younger and parents and caretaker relatives with dependent children.
 Other groups who may qualify for UT Medicaid benefits include certain refugees, foster children and some former foster children, among others.